 10. SINGLE TRAVELERS

-We have space available for one or two singles on each of our tours.
+We have space available for two singles on each of our tours.
 They are provided with single-use double rooms.
-The additional single supplement cost is 300 euros.
-Please contact us for availability prior to booking.
+The additional single room supplement cost can be found on the Calendar page of our website.

 For our recommended tours and dates, as listed in our web site, are guaranteed.
 We do not sell optional excursions or take you on shopping expeditions.
 Your additional expenses will be for non-included meals, moderate tipping where appropriate, and personal sightseeing or shopping.